Home / Compare Health Insurance / Lifetime Health Cover (L…

 *Based on a hospital policy that costs $1,800 each year (before the rebate is applied). |

-If you take out cover by 1 July following your 31st birthday, you’ll pay the base rate premium (i.e. the price quoted by health funds), minus any rebates or discounts that you’re eligible for.
+If you take out cover before 1 July following your 31st birthday, you’ll pay the base rate premium (i.e. the price quoted by health funds), minus any rebates or discounts that you’re eligible for.
 This price won’t be affected by LHC as long as you hold some form of hospital cover, even if you switch policies or funds.

 You may be eligible for an LHC loading exemption or delay if you fall under one or more of the categories below: